flutter/samples/place_tracker/README.md

 ## Caveat

-The google_maps_flutter plugin provides an *unpublished preview* of the Flutter API for Google Maps:
+The google_maps_flutter plugin is in developer preview.
 * Dart APIs for controlling and interacting with a GoogleMap view from Flutter code are still being consolidated and expanded.
 The intention is to grow current coverage into a complete offering.
 Issues and pull requests aimed to